I Love You

 Distance does not bring closeness even if you have much affection for the other person.
 This distance can be in kilometers or in lifestyles.
 On the other hand, distance can bring closeness.
 I suppose it depends on the temperament of the person involved.

-According to Wikipedia, “Love encompasses a range of strong and positive emotional and mental states, from the most sublime virtue or good habit, the deepest interpersonal affection, to the simplest pleasure.”
+According to Wikipedia, โ€œLove encompasses a range of strong and positive emotional states.
+These include mental states from the most sublime virtue.
+This is a virtue or a good habit.
+It also includes the deepest interpersonal affection and the simplest pleasure.โ€

 When I tell my grandchildren that I love them, what do I mean?
 Age and distance separate us, so we do not have shared experiences.
 The care and affection are there but they lack depth.